rendall/icebreakers/QUESTIONS.md

   * Aliens have landed on Earth and have claimed one of your team members as their spy.
 You're the least bit surprised.
 Who is it?
   * If you had to break the ice during some awkward silences, which joke would you crack?
   * According to you, which reality TV show is the funniest?
-  * Namely, a peculiar family tradition that you have?
+  * Does your family have a unique or peculiar tradition?
   * In which sport would you compete (weird things are fine) that'll fetch you at least one award?
   * Which horrible fashion trend do you secretly like?
   * Particularly, name a team-building activity that you secretly hate?